David Pauley

 David Wayne Pauley (born June 17, 1983) is an American former professional baseball pitcher.
 Pauley pitched for five Major League Baseball (MLB) teams from 2006 to 2012.
 He batted and threw right-handed.

 Career

 Early life

-Pauley is a graduate of Longmont High School in Longmont, Colorado.
+Pauley graduated from Longmont High School in Longmont, Colorado.

 San Diego Padres

-An eighth round pick by San Diego in 2001, Pauley posted a 7–12 record with a 4.17 ERA for the Padres' A-class affiliate, the Lake Elsinore Storm, as their seventh best prospect in 2004.
+An eighth round pick by San Diego in 2001, Pauley posted a 7–12 record with a 4.17 ERA for the Padres' A-class affiliate, the Lake Elsinore Storm, as the Padres' seventh best prospect in 2004, according to Baseball America.

 Boston Red Sox

 On December 20, 2004, the Padres traded Pauley along with Jay Payton, Ramón Vázquez, and cash to the Boston Red Sox for Dave Roberts.

 As a member of the Portland Sea Dogs rotation in 2005, he went 9–7 with 104 strikeouts and a 3.81 ERA in 156 innings pitched.